Marine fungi: Evolution

 For much of the Paleozoic Era (542–251 Ma), the fungi appear to have been aquatic and consisted of organisms similar to the extant Chytrids in having flagellum-bearing spores.
 Phylogenetic analyses suggest that the flagellum was lost early in the evolutionary history of the fungi, and consequently, the majority of fungal species lack a flagellum.

 Evidence from DNA analysis suggests that all fungi are descended from one common ancestor, at least 600 million years ago.
 It is probable that these earliest fungi lived in water, and had flagella.
 Fungi moved to land at about the same time as plants, about 460 million years ago, at least.
 Although fungi are opisthokonts—a grouping of evolutionarily related organisms broadly characterized by a single posterior flagellum—all phyla except for the chytrids have lost their posterior flagella.

 The evolutionary adaptation from an aquatic to a terrestrial lifestyle necessitated a diversification of ecological strategies for obtaining nutrients, including parasitism, saprobism, and the development of mutualistic relationships such as mycorrhiza and lichenization.
 Recent (2009) studies suggest that the ancestral ecological state of the Ascomycota was saprobism, and that independent lichenization events have occurred multiple times.

 The growth of fungi as hyphae on or in solid substrates or as single cells in aquatic environments is adapted for the efficient extraction of nutrients, because these growth forms have high surface area to volume ratios.
 Hyphae are specifically adapted for growth on solid surfaces, and to invade substrates and tissues.
 They can exert large penetrative mechanical forces; for example, many plant pathogens, including Magnaporthe grisea, form a structure called an appressorium that evolved to puncture plant tissues.
 The pressure generated by the appressorium, directed against the plant epidermis, can exceed 8 MPa.
 The filamentous fungus Paecilomyces lilacinus uses a similar structure to penetrate the eggs of nematodes.

 Fungi were considered to be part of the plant kingdom until the mid-20th century.
-By the middle of the 20th century Fungi were considered a distinct kingdom, and the newly recognized kingdom Fungi becoming the third major kingdom of multicellular eukaryotes with kingdom Plantae and kingdom Animalia, the distinguishing feature between these kingdoms being the way they obtain nutrition.
+By the middle of the 20th century, fungi were considered a distinct kingdom, and the newly recognized kingdom Fungi becoming the third major kingdom of multicellular eukaryotes with kingdom Plantae and kingdom Animalia, the distinguishing feature between these kingdoms being the way they obtain nutrition.

+Planktonic marine fungi

+Marine plankton are organisms that drift in the ocean but are unable to actively propel themselves against currents.
+Planktonic marine fungi are found drifting in the marine water column in the form of spores, yeasts, mycelia, sporangia or other fungal propagules, in suspension or attached to particles, substrates or planktonic hosts.